-Oklahoma City is celebrating Earth Month in April with a variety of events and activities.
+Earth Day is April 22, and Oklahoma City is celebrating Earth Month with a variety of activities.

 EarthFest at Martin Park Nature Center, and Lake Overholser and Stinchcomb Wildlife Refuge cleanup: Family-oriented games, crafts and nature fair, sponsored by the Audubon Society and the Sierra Club, are set for 10 a.m. to 2 p.m. at Martin Park, 5000 W Memorial Road.
 Call 755-0676 for more information.
 Volunteers are also needed to help pick up trash and clean up at Lake Overholser and the surrounding area.
 Participants will meet at the Overholser pavilion and work from 8:30 a.m. to 2 p.m., and the event will feature free lunch and prizes.
 Call 702-8192 or email email@example.com to register.